MetaBorgCube/java.mstx/FEATURES.md

 A Mini Statix specification for a subset of Java 11.
 The aim is to support interesting name binding features.

 The following shows which features of the JLS11 we implement.
-Anything listed between square brackets is omitted.

 * 3 Lexical Structure
 * 4 Types, Values, and Variables